The Diamond Guide: Selecting the Perfect Diamond

 The report includes a diagram of the diamond on which the size, shape and placement of any inclusions or blemishes are marked, along with information about the diamond’s polish, symmetry and fluorescence.
 This certificate is a guarantee that the stone is a natural diamond, and that it has been cut and polished in line with industry standards.

 Diamonds can look the same on paper, but in reality, they can be quite different.
-At Pragnell, our gemmologists sift through thousands of diamonds, analysing each stone one at a time to find those whose quality and beauty reflect above and beyond their grading; all our diamonds are certified by GIA, IGI or HRD.
+At Pragnell, our gemmologists sift through thousands of diamonds, analysing each stone one at a time to find those whose quality and beauty reflect above and beyond their grading; the vast majority of the diamonds we use are certified certified by GIA, IGI or HRD.

 Buying a Diamond in a Showroom